This is not a cohesive writing…it is quite literally the notes and ramblings of a mother’s mind…

 “What we view as our physical material world isn’t material or physical at all, it’s far from it.
 In a physical world, it has long been believed that small material particles, which are the building blocks of our reality lie at the core of everything.
 Quantum physicists started recognizing that everything in the Universe is composed of energy.
 They concluded that physical atoms are composed of vortices of energy that are continually vibrating and spinning, each one radiating its unique energy signature.”

-Physicists Claim that Everything around Us Is Made Up of Energy and Reality Is Not Actually What We Think It Is
+Physicists Claim that Everything around Us Is Made Up of Energy and Reality Is Not Actually What We Think It Is <broken link removed-site no longer exists-original source redacted due to what now appears to link to malicious software>

 “Quantum physicists discovered that physical atoms are made up of vortices of energy that are constantly spinning and vibrating, each one radiating its own unique energy signature.
 Therefore, if we really want to observe ourselves and find out what we are, we are really beings of energy and vibration, radiating our own unique energy signature -this is fact and is what quantum physics has shown us time and time again.
 We are much more than what we perceive ourselves to be, and it’s time we begin to see ourselves in that light.
 If you observed the composition of an atom with a microscope you would see a small, invisible tornado-like vortex, with a number of infinitely small energy vortices called quarks and photons.
 These are what make up the structure of the atom.
 As you focused in closer and closer on the structure of the atom, you would see nothing, you would observe a physical void.
 The atom has no physical structure, we have no physical structure, physical things really don’t have any physical structure!
 Atoms are made out of invisible energy, not tangible matter.”